harshdesai7/Ecommerce-Customers/README.md

 Length of Membership: How many years the customer has been a member.

  # Question:
- What should company improve tom increase their sale (mobile app, website or length of membership)
+ What should company improve to increase their sale (mobile app, website or length of membership)